 Novel crops is the term used to describe a range of unusual crops that can be grown in the UK for specialist end markets; from fibre production to use in the pharmaceutical industry.
 Though they currently only take up a small proportion of the arable land in cultivation, the area of land dedicated to such crops is increasing and although they can be more demanding on management, if done right, the gross margins can be much higher than other crop options.

 Some also act as useful break crops and have the advantage of supplying different markets to the more traditional commodity crops.
-In 2006 over 50,000 hectares of novel crops were grown in the UK.

 Information on the growing of these crops is not widely available and often the suppliers of the contracts are the only real source.
 For this reason Yara has put together this information for some of the more common novel crops that are being grown, or have the potential to be grown in the UK.